AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md

 <!-drafted for Work Time field

 * <span class="preview">The value of [!UICONTROL Work Time] for the user which refers to time that the user spends on project-related work.
 This does not include overhead time, like meetings and training.
-The [!UICONTROL Work Time] equals 1 when the user is available for work the entire time as indicated by the [!UICONTROL FTE] or the schedule, which means they don't spend any time in non-project-related work like meetings or trainings.</span>
+The [!UICONTROL Work Time] equals 1 when the user is available for work the entire time as indicated by the [!UICONTROL FTE] or the schedule, which means they don't spend any time on non-project-related work like meetings or trainings.</span>

 -->